MichaelPhamNgo/Review-Javascript/README.md

 ### X.3 Strict mode
 > Prevent unsafe codes or potential errors when using global variables
 >   must be used var, let, const to declare a new variable
->   cannot use private, protected, etc
+>   cannot use reversed keywords such as private, protected, etc to assgin variables
->   cannot use the same properties in a function
+>   cannot use the same parameters in a function
 >   cannot use a function out of a block code

 ***EXAMPLE***